falcosecurity/plugins/plugins/cloudtrail/README.md

 All objects below the bucket, or below the bucket + prefix, will be considered cloudtrail logs.
 Any object ending in .json.gz will be decompressed first.

 For example, if a bucket `my-s3-bucket` contained cloudtrail logs below a prefix `AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/`, Using an open params of `s3://my-s3-bucket/AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/` would configure the plugin to read all files below `AWSLogs/411571310278/CloudTrail/us-west-1/2021/09/23/` as cloudtrail logs and then return EOF.
 No other files in the bucket will be read.

+For organization trails the files are normally stored like `s3://bucket_name/prefix_name/AWSLogs/O-ID/Account ID/CloudTrail/Region/YYYY/MM/DD/file_name.json.gz`.
+Using an open parameter of `s3//my-s3-bucket/AWSLogs/o-123abc/` would configure the plugin to read all files for all account IDs in the organization `o-123abc`, for all regions and the entire retention time.
+Therefore it makes sense to combine this open parameter with `S3AccountList` and `S3Interval` parameters. `S3AccountList` is a comma separated string with account IDs to query.

+Setting `S3AccountList` to `012345678912,987654321012` and `S3Interval` to `3d-1d` with open parameter `s3://my-s3-bucket/AWSLogs/o-123abc/` would get all events for account IDs 12345678912 and 987654321012 for all regions from 3 days ago up to to 1 day ago.

 #### Read from SQS Queue